Clarke turns down 'very generous' LIV series offer

 "It was very, very generous offer," said the 53-year-old.

-"I really enjoy my time on the Champions Tour and didn't want to jeopardize it."
+"I really enjoy my time on the Champions Tour and didn't want to jeopardise it."

 - PGA to sanction players competing in LIV Golf Invitational